In an increasingly fractured world, the human need for beauty is more urgent than ever.

 Global Clinical Expansion

-UK study examining the psychological response of dementia patients to Emma Bass's artworks at a London care home, in collaboration with the University of Surrey.
+A feasibility study examining the psychological response of dementia patients to floral photographic works placed in a London care home.
+Beginning June 2026.

 Dunedin, New Zealand